Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 # Acknowledgements

-Many thanks to Amelia Andersdotter for a very thorough review of the first draft of this document.
+Many thanks to Amelia Andersdotter for a very thorough review of the first draft of this document and Stephen Farrell for a thorough review at WGLC and for suggesting the inclusion of an example DROP statement.
 Thanks to John Todd for discussions on this topic, and to Stephane Bortzmeyer, Puneet Sood and Vittorio Bertola for review.
 Thanks to Daniel Kahn Gillmor, Barry Green, Paul Hoffman, Dan York, John Reed, Lorenzo Colitti for comments at the mic.
 Thanks to Loganaden Velvindron for useful updates to the text.

 Sara Dickinson thanks the Open Technology Fund for a grant to support the work on this document.